-- Compact subgrade at PSW.

-- Install baserock at PSW.

-- Install sand and 10 millimeter membrane at PSW.

-- Install rebar at PSW.

-- Continue to install conduit and pull wire at the maintenance building at Track 5.

-- Off-haul soil from the area of the PSW.
+- Install catch basins at the maintenance pit. - Continue to install conduit and pull wire at the maintenance building at Track 5. - Off-haul the last of the soil from the area of the PSW. - Install the catch basins at the north maintenance pit. - Begin trenching for the storm drain line. - Begin north maintenance pit shoring.